Breitholtz/HPC/Assignment2/report.md

 ### threaded_newton
 This is the function which is used to calculate the convergence of every point in our picture.
 The function first assigns the argument which was sent to it into a local variable.
 Then the type declarations of all the used local variables follow.

-The function itself consists of several nested loops
+The computation starts by e

 //TODO: explain that we use a global index to tell each thread which row to compute next.
 ### writeppm